What is a sales pipeline and why is it crucial?

 - Listen to your team: your sales people are out in the field.
 They know customers' challenges, opportunities and needs.
 Use their feedback to refine your process.

-- Continuously adapt: the business world evolves rapidly.
+- Adapt continuously: the business world is changing fast.
 Don't stand still.
 Review your pipeline regularly and adjust it according to market trends and customer feedback.

 - Training and upskilling: make sure your team is always up to date with the latest techniques and tools.
 A well-trained team is the key to achieving your business objectives.